 I’ve collaborated with groups, institutions, and individuals on various forms of media art and documentary projects for 25 years, challenging the status quo through art and community activism.
 I’m deeply grateful to the women in Conviction who continue to provoke us all to wonder why things are the way they are.

 I have been making documentary films for 30 years and am passionate about telling stories that confront social justice and inequality.
-As Conviction moves towards release, I am inspired by the hope and compassion shown by all those involved with this film.
-LEARN MORE
+As Conviction screens in communities across Canada, I am inspired by the hope and compassion shown by all those involved with this film.

 Executive Producer at the National Film Board of Canada's Quebec and Atlantic Studio.
 The best documentary stories intersect art and heart.
 All the women, and a few great men, behind the making of Conviction are listening deeply to each other – to find a beautiful emotional story in the unlikeliest of places.